tumile/hadoop-notes/05-HBase.md

 - HBase saves updates in a write-ahead-log (WAL) before writing the information to Memstore
   - recovery from server failures

-## Hbase vs RDBMS
+## HBase vs RDBMS

 - HBase is a distributed, column-oriented data storage system (can be described as key-value as well)
 - Provides random reads and writes on top of HDFS
   - designed from ground up with a focus on scale in every direction (billion rows, million columns)
   - easily horizontally partitioned and replicated
 - RDBMS is fixed-schema, row-oriented, ACID, SQL query engine, strongly consistent, supports referential integrity, secondary indices, joins
-- Only use Hbase for large amount of data, don't waste time for small DB
+- Only use HBase for large amount of data, don't waste time for small DB

-## Hbase vs MapReduce
+## HBase vs MapReduce

 - In MapReduce, files are opened and streamed through a map task and closed
-- In Hbase, files are kept open to avoid the cost, so there are potential problems
+- In HBase, files are kept open to avoid the cost, so there are potential problems
   - runs out of file descriptors
   - runs out of DataNode threads